ladifire-opensource/go-parse-phones/README.md

 # go-parse-phones
-Simple library to find all phone numbers contain in a text.
+Simple library to detect phone numbers in a string.

 ## Example
 ```go